 Since many social interactions happen in the moment, mobile-friendly social features and push alerts help keep learners connected and responsive.

 Social learning features are often included in mid- to high-tier LMS plans.
-Entry-level platforms offer discussion boards and basic collaboration features in packages starting at around $200 to $400 per month for small teams.
+Entry-level platforms offer discussion boards and basic collaboration features in packages starting at around $200 to $400/month for small teams.

 Platforms like LearnUpon or Docebo offer richer social engagement tools, gamification, and mentoring modules.
-These generally range from $6 to $12 per user per month, depending on user count and level of customization.
+These generally range from $6 to $12/user/month, depending on user count and level of customization.

 At the enterprise level, systems support comprehensive community building, in-depth analytics, and seamless integrations.
-These often cost $15 to $25 per user per month, with additional fees for integrations or branding.
+These often cost $15 to $25/user/month, with additional fees for integrations or branding.

 Because social features often increase user engagement, the ROI tends to be strong.
 But always clarify whether social tools are built-in or add-ons, and whether engagement metrics are included in core reporting.